- + 54Images

 Hector Latest Update

 MG Hector Powertrains: The Hector is offered with BS6 diesel and petrol engines.
-Output figures of the 1.5-litre turbocharged petrol unit stand at 143PS/250Nm, while the BS6 2.0-litre diesel engine continues to put out 170PS/350Nm.
+Output figures of the 1.5-litre turbocharged petrol unit stand at 143PS/250Nm, while the 2.0-litre diesel engine continues to put out 170PS/350Nm.
 MG also offers the 1.5-litre petrol engine with a 48V mild-hybrid system.
-While the 1.5-litre petrol engine is offered with both a 6-speed MT and DCT, MG offers the hybrid variants and the 2.0-litre diesel motor of the Hector only with a 6-speed MT.
+While the 1.5-litre petrol engine is offered with both a 6-speed MT and DCT, MG offers the hybrid variants and the 2.0-litre diesel motor of the Hector with a 6-speed MT.
+The Hector is offered with a 2WD system.

 MG Hector Rivals: The MG Hector takes on the Jeep Compass, Tata Harrier, Mahindra XUV500, Hyundai Tucson, and the higher variants of the Hyundai Creta and Kia Seltos.
-The carmaker will soon launch a 6-seater version of the Hector, the Hector Plus, with captain seats in the middle row that will also go up against the upcoming Tata Gravitas.
+The carmaker has launched the 6 seater version of the Hector, the Hector Plus, in India.
+It comes with captain seats in the middle row and will rival the upcoming Tata Gravitas.

 MG Hector price list (Variants)